 Tumescent Liposuction

-This is the most popular type of liposuction.
+This is the most popular type of liposuction procedure.
+Some refer to this as traditional liposuction.
 Your plastic surgeon inserts a saltwater solution, lidocaine, and epinephrine into the area you want to treat.
 The solution helps to relieve pain and reduce bleeding.
 These fluids make the area stiffen and swell.

 Ultrasound-Assisted Liposuction (UAL)